 In the first population-based study in Australia comparing gay/bisexual (GB) men and lesbian/gay/bisexual (LGB) women with heterosexual peers, it was found that LGB women start smoking and drinking earlier and report higher rates of illicit drug use in the past 12 months.5

 It was also found that LGB women report higher engagement in risky behaviours such as injecting drug use, when compared to heterosexual peers.
-LGB women also report higher rates of anxiety and depression when compared to male counterparts, which places them at a greater risk of substance use problems.5,6
+LGB women also report higher rates of anxiety and depression when compared to male counterparts, which places them at a greater risk of substance use harms.5,6

 Other social determinants of health, such as race, socio-economic status and marital status, can influence the level of stigma that a woman who uses drugs may experience.4

 To combat these issues, it is important for women to be included in research and health service planning.1,5,6 It’s also important that individuals and organisations act on reducing the stigma experienced by women who use drugs and support all women who might need help with an alcohol or drug dependency to access that help.

 For information on services that are available to women specifically, visit Help & Support.
 You can sort the audience by ‘women’ to identify a service in a specific state or territory.